 \label{sec:recommendations}

-Optimizations by GAs of AMs of varying complexities were performed with a large number of combinations of operators in order to make recommendations for optimizing AMs (section \ref{sec:assessment}).
-The conclusions are:
+Optimizations using GAs of AMs of varying complexities were performed with a large number of combinations of operators, in order to make recommendations for optimizing AMs (see Section \ref{sec:assessment}).
+The conclusions are as follows:

 \begin{itemize}

-\item The population size should be in accordance with the complexity of the AM to optimize: from 100 for the simple ones, up to 500 for the most complex AMs.
+\item The population size should be in accordance with the complexity of the AM to be optimized, ranging from 100 for simple cases up to 500 for the most complex AMs.

-\item The value of the IG ratio is not so important; a value of 50\% seems appropriate.
+\item The value of the IG ratio is not significantly important.
+A value of 50\% seems appropriate.

-\item Ratio-elitism is slightly better than tournaments for the natural selection operator, but it is not decisive.
+\item Ratio-elitism performs slightly better than tournaments for the natural selection operator, but this is not decisive.

-\item The performance of the operators for the couples selection are relatively equivalent.
-The roulette wheel weighting and the tournament selection are more efficient in terms of convergence and required number of evaluations.
+\item The performance of the operators for the couples selection are relatively similar.
+The roulette wheel weighting and the tournament selection are more efficient in terms of the convergence and required number of evaluations.

-\item Most crossover operators have relatively similar performance, but the binary-like crossover with two points of intersection is a bit better, especially for convergence.
+\item Most of the crossover operators yield a relatively similar performance, but the binary-like crossover with two points of intersection is slightly better, especially in terms of convergence.

-\item Mutation has a clearly dominant influence.
-Three mutation operators stand out: the non-uniform mutation, the multi-scale mutation, and the chromosome of adaptive search radius.
-The latter is the most robust as it has no controlling parameter.
+\item Mutation clearly yields a dominant influence.
+Three mutation operators stand out: the non-uniform mutation, multi-scale mutation, and chromosome of adaptive search radius.
+The latter is the most robust, as it has no controlling parameter.

 \end{itemize}

-The optimization did not systematically converge to the global optimum (but often close to it), which is why it is recommended to do several optimizations in parallel in order to compare the results, analyze the convergence, and keep the best.
+The optimization did not systematically converge to the global optimum (but often close to it), which is why it is recommended to performs several optimizations in parallel in order to compare the results, analyze the convergence, and keep the best configuration.
 It may be wise to consider the three mutation operators in parallel.
 In order to be confident in the optimized AMs, we propose using a set of the following mutation operators:

 \begin{itemize}